nFront Password Filter

 What about fine-grained password policies?

-Windows 2008, Windows 2012, Windows 2016, and Windows 2019 support multiple password policies in the same domain.
+Windows 2008 and above can support multiple "fine grained" policies in the same domain.
 However, the policy settings are the same basic policies that are in Windows 2000 and Windows 2003.
 The only thing granular about fine-grained policies is the ability to apply them to different OUs.
 The policies do not have granular rules.
 You can set the minimum length, min/max age, history and complexity but still not stop passwords like Password1.
 The settings are not robust enough to prevent the use of weak and easily cracked passwords.
 The settings are also cumbersome to put in place with no GUI to manage the settings.

 Multiple Policies